Review and sign transactions from a single secure screen with Ledger Flex™

 Your crypto wallet is only as safe as your backup.
 With a hardware wallet, you can create a physical backup of the same wallet by importing the same secret recovery phrase into a second device.
 So, if you lose one wallet, you still have access to your assets through your backup.
 Additionally, hardware wallets also provide you with a physical card to write down your secret recovery phrase.

 If you want to protect your SRP further, Ledger also offers the ‘Billfodl’ – a solid steel case to store and protect your secret recovery phrase, resistant to fire, water, and more.
-Finally, another way to backup your secret recovery phrase is by using paid optional service, Ledger Recover.
+Finally, another way to backup your secret recovery phrase is by using a paid optional service, Ledger Recover.
 This method means you can access your wallet without your SRP, wherever you are.

 What is the best Bitcoin wallet?